Current marriage formalities

 In February 2019 the States agreed to proposals setting out how to update the Marriage Law to make sure it is inclusive, simple and fit for a modern society.
 The proposals were informed by the findings of public consultation in 2018.

-The new Law has since been drafted, and in April 2020 the States gave its approval for The Marriage (Bailiwick of Guernsey) Law, 2020.
-It is hoped that the new Law will come into effect in early 2021.
+In April 2020 the States gave its approval for The Marriage (Bailiwick of Guernsey) Law, 2020 which came into effect in March 2021.

-When the new Law is in place, the changes will give couples more control and choice over their marriage ceremony, while continuing to ensure that appropriate checks and safeguards are in place to try to protect vulnerable people from illegal, forced and sham marriages.
+The changes give couples more control and choice over their marriage ceremony, while continuing to ensure that appropriate checks and safeguards are in place to try to protect vulnerable people from illegal, forced and sham marriages.
 See the FAQs in the downloads section.